 As man is most excited about his mortality, and is driven primarily by the immortality fantasy, it is most appropriate that God teaches man not to follow his extreme tendencies in this area.

-Death is bothersome, but we cannot deny it.
+Death is disturbing, but we cannot deny it.
 The Red Heifer’s ashes remind us that our physical life is not permanent: we all return to dust.
-We need this reminder when we come in contact with the dead; a traumatic moment in which we most likely have reacted with denial about our own mortality.
+We need this reminder when we come in contact with the dead: a traumatic moment in which we deny our own mortality.
 We also cannot disregard the life of another through evil speech.
 If we do, we have gone to another harmful extreme, and shaving our hair reduces our identity, temporarily, to help us bounce back to a correct equilibrium.
 God signaled the sinful nature of extremes using plants of extreme size differences, and including the red thread that signifies their sinful extremes.

 Thank you again Jessie for directing me to this fundamental.